ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-ids/index.md

 As the default IDs are not based on the underlying data, the would give strange behaviour.
 For example if the first displayed row in the grid is selected, and then the rows are sorted (resulting in a refresh to the server), then the first row will remain selected (as it has the same ID).
 It's for this reason Row Selection requires Row IDs to be provided.
 ### Custom IDs

 When providing custom IDs, you can assign any ID that you like, once it's unique across all groups.
-You may wish to use the `parentGroups` and `level` attributes of the provided params to the callback.
+You may wish to use the `parentKeys` and `level` attributes of the provided params to the callback.
 Depending on your application, you may use these details to build your own IDs including the parent Row Group names.

 The most simple Custom ID is to return from as sequence as follows: